 My husband and I have always thought of bringing our kids to Manila Ocean Park.
 My toddler is already interested in animals and sea creatures.
 However, we postponed and rescheduled this trip so many times over.
-It’s been a crazy week for me and my husband due to the fact that our Yaya is on an extended vacation.
 So when my dad said he’d love to help us take care of the kids, we said yes, let’s finally do it.
 Let’s go see the sea animals this Saturday!

 Why We Chose The Deep Sea Rush Package